-Entities participating within the Open banking ecosystem are categorised based on the following roles that they may perform.
-Participants may assume more than one role depending on their services and offerings:
+Entities participating in Open banking shall be categorised based on the following roles.
+Participants shall assume a role depending on the services:

 - i.
 API Provider (AP): This refers to a participant that uses API to avail data or service to another participant.
 An API Provider can be a licensed financial institution/service provider, a Fast-Moving Consumer Goods (FMCG) Company or other retailers, Payroll Service Bureau etc. - ii.
 API Consumer (AC): This refers to a participant that uses API released by the (API) providers to access data or service.
-An API Consumer can be a licensed financial institution/service provider, an FMCG or other retailers, Payroll Service Bureau etc. - iii.
-Customer: This refers to the data owner and end-user that may be required to provide consent for release of data for the purpose of accessing financial services.
+An API Consumer can be a licensed financial institution/service provider, an FMCG or other retailers, Payroll Service Bureau etc.

+iii.
+Customer: This refers to the data owner that shall be required to provide consent for release of data for the purpose of accessing financial services.

-^{}Requirements and responsibilities of performing each role identified above has been specified in the corresponding sections of this Guidelines.
+Requirements and responsibilities of performing each role identified above has been specified in the corresponding sections of this Guidelines.